bankjirayuth/BankJirayuth/README.md

 # About me and my passion 👩‍💻

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I have a dream to grow up and succeed in software engineer life.
-Now my specialize is Frontend developer, Interested in Web and Mobile application. development.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I have a dream of growing up and succeeding in software engineer life.
+My specialization is Frontend development, interested in Web and Mobile application development.
 I'm may not the best programmer.
-But I'm committed and ready to learn new things all the time.
+But I'm committed and ready to learn new things all the time to succeed in my goal.

 # Skills 💻
 * ***Web & Mobile Development*** HTML & CSS, JavaScript, NodeJS & Express in basic CRUD/API
-* ***Coding Language*** Python, C microcontroller, Java, SQL, NoSQL, RPA(UiPath)
+* ***Coding Language*** JavaScript, Python, C microcontroller, Java, SQL(MySQL), NoSQL(MongoDB), RPA(UiPath)
-* ***Library and Framework*** HTML & CSS, JavaScript, NodeJS & Express Basi
+* ***Library and Framework***
 * ***Software Engineer Knowledge*** Microservice concept, Requirement Engineer, Agile development life cycle
 * ***Soft skills*** Committed, Positive thinking, Ready to accept mistakes and advice.